Nottotallynadawr/termux-desktop-for-termux-x11/README.md

 ### Why This Does Exist ?

-Termux-Desktop Is A Great Project And I Like It!
-And I Made A Fork Of It To Try And Make It In-date By Adding Arch-Craft Themes (WIP) And I Also Modified It So I Can
+Termux-Desktop Is A Great project and I Like It!
+So I Made A Fork Of It To Try And make it better By adding Arch-Craft themes (WIP) and I also modified It, So it can
 Run It In Termux-x11,